versatiless/zoomcamp-mlops/README.md

 # zoomcamp-mlops

-My homework solutions for zoomcamp mlops.
+The repository for studying the Zoomcamp MLOps.